After 64 Years of Service, Prince Philip Has Retired From Public Engagements

 The 96-year-old first announced his decision to retire in May, after decades spent in the public eye.
-Since 1952 — when Queen Elizabeth II’s father passed away and she ascended to the throne — Prince Philip has carried out over 22,000 solo engagements, in addition to attending events alongside Queen Elizabeth II.
-He has given nearly 5,500 speeches, has made more 600 overseas trips and has served as patron for nearly 800 organizations.
+Since 1952 — when Queen Elizabeth II’s father passed away and she ascended the throne — Prince Philip has carried out over 22,000 solo engagements, in addition to attending events alongside Queen Elizabeth.
+He has given nearly 5,500 speeches, made more than 600 overseas trips and served as patron for nearly 800 organizations.

-Although Prince Philip is in his late 90s, the man remains in relatively good health, despite a few minor surgeries within the past few years and arthritis in his right hand, developed from playing polo.
-He made the decision to reduce his duties five years ago but wanted to keep many of his responsibilities.
+Although Prince Philip is in his late 90s, he remains in relatively good health, despite a few minor surgeries within the past few years and arthritis in his right hand developed from playing polo.
+He made the decision to reduce his duties five years ago, but wanted to keep many responsibilities.

 The royal will remain by his wife’s side for some public events, and he will continue to keep up select official duties, including correspondence.